Boston Marathon bombing: People detained and released

 On April 15, several people who were near the scene of the blast were taken into custody and questioned about the bombing, including a Saudi man whom police stopped as he was walking away from the explosion; they detained him when some of his responses made them uncomfortable.
 Law enforcement searched his residence in a Boston suburb, and the man was found to have no connection to the attack.
 An unnamed U.S. official said, "he was just at the wrong place at the wrong time".

-On the night of April 18, two men who were riding in a taxi in the vicinity of the shootout were arrested and released shortly thereafter when police determined that they were not involved in the Marathon attacks.
+On the night of April 18, two men who were riding in a taxi in the vicinity of the shootout were arrested and released shortly after that when police determined that they were not involved in the Marathon attacks.
 Another man was arrested several blocks from the site of the shootout and was forced to strip naked by police who feared that he might have concealed explosives.
 He was released that evening after a brief investigation determined that he was an innocent bystander.